dzackgarza/Qual-Review-and-Solutions/Real Analysis/UGA Questions/UGA_Real_Analysis_Qual_Questions.md

 ---
-title: Real Analysis Qualifying Exam Questions
+title: UGA Real Analysis Qualifying Exam Questions and Solutions
 hidesolutions: false
 todos: true
 ---

+**Preface**

+I'd like to extend my gratitude to Peter Woolfitt for supplying many solutions and checking many proofs of the rest in problem sessions.

 # Undergraduate Analysis: Uniform Convergence